IamYordan94/Stockcount/SETUP_GUIDE.md

   - Can assign shops to anyone
   - Can import Excel files
   - Full access to everything

-- **Manager**:
-  - Can see only assigned shops
-  - Can view and update stock
-  - Can view reports for assigned shops

 - **Staff**:
   - Can see only assigned shops